John Meade

 Body

-The tradition John will teach will be the regional banjo and fiddle tunes from Appalachia.
+The tradition John taught was the regional banjo and fiddle tunes from Appalachia.
 The majority of the tunes come from West Virginia, Virginia, Kentucky, and North Carolina.
 The tradition developed in this area in the 2nd half of the 19th Century and came out of a blending of musical traditions from two cultures i.e., Celtic, and African.
 This was in part due to the banjo’s roots in African American culture.
 Much of the repertoire was a shared one.
 It was also common for fiddlers to learn tunes from banjo players and banjo players from fiddlers in direct transmission as the tunes were not written down.
 The music was part of daily life and in part a reprieve from the difficulties of a hard rural life.

 How did you come to learn this tradition?